patrickvonplaten/notebooks/ADD_NEW_MODEL.md

   - What are the applications of [name of model]?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.* summarization?
   - What is the novel feature of the model making it different to BERT or BART (if it's an encoder-decoder model)?
   - Which of the already existing [🤗Transformers models](https://huggingface.co/transformers/#contents) is most similar to [name of model]?
+  - What type of tokenizer is used?
+A sentence piece tokenizer?
+Word piece tokenizer?
+Is it the same tokenizer as used for BERT or BART?

  After you feel like you have gotten a good overview over the architecture of the model, you might want to ping [name of hugging face teacher] for any questions you might have.